-Migrate an Open Source JS project to TypeScript
+Migrate an Open Source JS Project to TypeScript

 Dive head-first into the TypeScript code by migrating dotpather, an open-source project.
 The goal is to empower you to lead TypeScript migration efforts across your team.

-Build a TypeScript project From Scratch
+Build a TypeScript Project From Scratch

 Build a streak counter from scratch (without templates or special bundlers).
 The goal is to provide you with practical experience by building TypeScript projects from zero all the way to sharing that code with the world.

-Learn How to Navigate a TypeScript Codebase
+Learn How to Navigate a TypeScript Codebase Effectively

 Learn how to navigate TypeScript codebases using an open source project.
 The goal is to teach you the formula for navigating new codebases and advance your TypeScript skills along the way.